MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Build a Cloud Function that reads the topics and makes a call to the Cloud Data Loss Prevention API.
 Use the tagging and confidence levels to either pass or quarantine the data in a bucket for review.`

-**Quick reason:** Build a Cloud Function that reads the topics and makes a call to the Cloud Data Loss Prevention API.
-Use the tagging and confidence levels to either pass or quarantine...

 <details>
 <summary>Full explanation</summary>